 - Is not directly connected with or necessary to the management of a European Site; and - May, if unmitigated, have significant adverse impacts on two European Sites the Great Island Channel SAC and the Cork Harbour SPA.

-Therefore, Stage 2 AA is required (see Section 4 of this report).
+Therefore, Stage 2 AA was determined as being required (see Section 4 of this report).
 An Ancillary AA determination is provided at Figure 3.2.

 Ancillary AA determination, further to the main AA Natura Impact Report under the